John Mearsheimer: Why Leaders Lie

-Mearsheimer explains the reasons for leaders pursuing each of the different kinds of lies.
-His central thesis is that leaders lie more frequently to domestic audiences than to leaders of other states.
-That is because international lying can have negative effects, including "blowback" and "backfiring".
-Blowback occurs if telling international lies helps cause a culture of deceit at home.
-Backfiring occurs if telling a lie leads to a failed policy.
-He also emphasizes that there are two other kinds of deception besides lying: "concealment", a leader remaining silent about an important matter, and "spinning", a leader telling a story that emphasizes the positive and downplays or ignores the negative.
+Mearsheimer wrote a book, Why Leaders Lie (Oxford University Press, 2011), which analyzes lying in international politics.
+His two main findings are that leaders actually do not lie very much to other countries and that democratic leaders are actually more likely than autocrats to lie to their own people.

 Ukraine

 "The Case for a Ukrainian Nuclear Deterrent"

-When the Soviet Union ended, the newly-independent Ukraine was left with a large arsenal of Soviet nuclear weapons.
+When the Soviet Union ended, the newly independent Ukraine was left with a large arsenal of Soviet nuclear weapons.
 In his 1993 article, "The Case for a Ukrainian Nuclear Deterrent", Mearsheimer argued that Ukraine should not give up its nuclear weapons, because he believed that without a nuclear deterrent it would be subjected to Russian aggression.
 He proposed that the United States change its policy and enable Ukraine to become an independent nuclear power, saying "Ukrainian nuclear weapons are the only reliable deterrent to Russian aggression".
 Mearsheimer wrote that "Russia has dominated an unwilling and angry Ukraine for more than two centuries, and has attempted to crush Ukraine's sense of self-identity", and that some Russian officials "reject the idea of an independent Ukraine".
 He said that a Russian war against Ukraine might lead Russia to "reconquer other parts of the former Soviet Union".
 Mearsheimer opined that, if Russia attacked Ukraine, "great powers would move quickly and sharply to contain further Russian expansion".